LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

    4. Isabella Anderson (secretary)
 3. **Board Elections:** 60 days before the end of the board's term, elections shall be held.
 Class A and B members may vote, with a simple majority being necessary for a candidate to win.
 If no candidate in a given race achieves a simple majority, a run-off election will be held.
 4. **Manager Removal:** The board may remove a manager with a 3/4 majority vote, and may replace the manager for the remainder of that term with someone of their choosing.
 The Class A and B members may remove a manager with a vote of unanimity of their total interest minus a possible 5% dissenting votes, and in this case, the board will also replace that manager with someone of the board's choosing for the duration of the term.
 Class C members may not participate in any management decisions (unless one is appointed as a manager) and may not officially vote on any matter relating to the LLC.
 If a manager resigns during his term, the board may replace him with a manager of their choosing for the remainder of the term.
-5. **Authorized Representative:** Either the president and vice president's signature shall be required to sign all manner of legally binding contracts public and private, title deeds, sale contracts, or any other official document, including the opening of bank accounts in the name of the LLC.
+5. **Authorized Representative:** Either the president and vice president's signature shall be required to sign all manner of legally binding contracts public and private, title deeds, sale contracts, or any other official document.
 6. **Legal Representation:** Either the president or the vice president's signature are necessary to take legal action on behalf of the LLC including filing lawsuits and other legal claims, defending against legal actions, retaining an attorney, settling cases, granting legal power of attorney, and any other legal representation that may be necessary for the smooth operation of the LLC.
-7. **Checks and Payments:** Either the president or treasurer may sign checks or make online transfers from the LLC's bank account, and may request and receive payment for services, request invoices, make promises of payments, place orders with vendors and suppliers, hire contractors and contract jobs, rent equipment, take out insurance policies, etc.
+7. **Checks and Payments, Bank Transactions:** Either the president or treasurer may sign checks or make online transfers from the LLC's bank account, and may request and receive payment for services, request invoices, make promises of payments, place orders with vendors and suppliers, hire contractors and contract jobs, rent equipment, take out insurance policies, etc. Either the president or treasurer may open bank accounts and payment processor accounts for the LLC.
 8. **Loan Limitations:** The Board of Managers are prohibited from taking out loans or other forms of financing that cause the LLC to have negative equity, or that result in total liabilities that are valued at more than 25% of the value of the LLC's assets.
 9. **Sale of real estate:** For the sale of real estate, the president's signature is required, and it must be authorized by the totality of Class A and B shareholders minus a possible maximum of 5% of dissent of their total interest.
 10. **Sale of Moveable Assets:** For the sale of vehicles or other titled and valuable equipment, the president or vice president's signature is required, and it must be authorized by a 2/3 vote of the board of managers.
 For any non-titled or less valuable assets, any manager is authorized to dispose of, sell, or otherwise administer on behalf of the LLC.
 11. **Voting Rights:** Class A and Class B members shall have voting rights, with voting power proportionate to their respective share size.
 Class C members shall not have voting rights.
 12. **Electronic Signatures:** All members shall be required to maintain and use an electronic signature for remote document signatures, proxies, and other official LLC business.
 13. **Vote Requirements:** A 2/3 vote of the board of managers shall be required for the following:
-   11.1 - Amend/restate a written operating agreement for the purposes of changing membership after a legitimate sale of membership interest following the Operating Agreement
+   13.1 - Amend/restate a written operating agreement for the purposes of changing membership after a legitimate transfer of membership interest following the Operating Agreement
-   11.2 - Amend/restate a written operating agreement for the purpose of changing the board of managers list after a legitimate election of new board members, or a removal and change of board member(s) following the Operating Agreement.
+   13.2 - Amend/restate a written operating agreement for the purpose of changing the board of managers list after a legitimate election of new board members, or a removal and change of board member(s) following the Operating Agreement.
-   11.3 - Amend/restate a written operating agreement for the purpose of adding an operating budget and detailing the required contributions, after a legitimate ratification of that budget following the Operating Agreement.
+   13.3 - Amend/restate a written operating agreement for the purpose of adding an operating budget and detailing the required contributions, after a legitimate ratification of that budget following the Operating Agreement.
+   13.4 - Amend/restate a written operating agreement for the purpose of correcting a minor error, and making minor, inconsequential changes in the course of normal business such as changing contact information for members, the LLC, the registered agent, etc.
-   11.3 - Issue an interest in the limited liability company to any person and admit such person as a member
+   13.5 - Issue an interest in the limited liability company to any person and admit such person as a member, provided the Operating Agreement was followed in the issuing of the interest.
-   11.4 - Authorize any transaction, agreement or action on behalf of the limited liability company that is unrelated to its purpose as set forth in the articles of organization, that otherwise contravenes the operating agreement or that is not within the usual course of the business of the limited liability company
+   13.6 - Authorize any transaction, agreement or action on behalf of the limited liability company that is unrelated to its purpose as set forth in the articles of organization, that otherwise contravenes the operating agreement or that is not within the usual course of the business of the limited liability company
-   11.4 - Determine, modify, compromise or release the amount and character of the contributions which a member shall make, or shall promise to make, as the consideration for the issuance of an interest in the limited liability company
+   13.7 - Determine, modify, compromise or release the amount and character of the contributions which a member shall make, or shall promise to make, as the consideration for the issuance of an interest in the limited liability company
+14. **Future Authorization Without Signature:** All members hereby authorize all future amendments and restatements of the LLC Operating Agreement and Articles of Organization provided the changes follow the above regulations, and therefore will not need to re-sign such amendments and restatements unless the changes are outside the scope of the above regulations.
-14. **Change of Management Status or Dissolution:** An affirmative or abstention vote from all Class A and Class B member interests minus a possible 5% of dissenting votes shall be required for the following:
+15. **Change of Management Status or Dissolution:** An affirmative or abstention vote from all Class A and Class B member interests minus a possible 5% of dissenting votes shall be required for the following:
    12.1 - Change the status of the limited liability company from one in which management is vested in the members to one in which management is vested in one or more managers, or vice versa
    12.2 - Dissolution of the LLC (See the relevant article in this Operating Agreement.)
-15. **Amendment:** An affirmative or abstention vote from 3/4 of all Class A and B member interests shall be required to amend or restate the operating agreement or articles of organization for any reason other than that mentioned in the previous clauses in this article.
+16. **Amendment:** An affirmative or abstention vote from 3/4 of all Class A and B member interests shall be required to amend or restate the operating agreement or articles of organization for any reason other than that mentioned in the previous clauses in this article.
-16. **Member Class Voting Rights:** To decide any matter connected with the business or affairs of the limited liability company, including those listed in the previous clauses of this article, the Class C members shall have no vote, and the Class A and B shares shall each have a vote that is equal in power to their ownership interest divided by the total of all Class A and B interests. (e.g. if total Class A + B interest is 60%, a 10% Class A owner shall have approximately 16.67% of the total vote.)
+17. **Member Class Voting Rights:** To decide any matter connected with the business or affairs of the limited liability company, including those listed in the previous clauses of this article, the Class C members shall have no vote, and the Class A and B shares shall each have a vote that is equal in power to their ownership interest divided by the total of all Class A and B interests. (e.g. if total Class A + B interest is 60%, a 10% Class A owner shall have approximately 16.67% of the total vote.)
-17. **Board Responsibilities**: The board members shall fulfill the following duties, shall ensure all activities of the LLC are exercised in a way that demonstrates financial prudence, as well as any other duties considered to be reasonable and within the realm of such a position:
+18. **Board Responsibilities**: The board members shall fulfill the following duties, shall ensure all activities of the LLC are exercised in a way that demonstrates financial prudence, as well as any other duties considered to be reasonable and within the realm of such a position:
   * The President shall be the chief executive officer of the corporation and shall preside at all meetings of the members and of the board to ensure that all orders and resolutions of the board, or resolutions of the members as permitted elsewhere in this Operating Agreement, are carried into effect.
   * The Vice-President shall have all the powers and functions of the President during the President's absence or disability, or otherwise at his request, as the second executive, and shall perform such duties as the board shall prescribe.
   * The Secretary shall record all votes and minutes of all proceedings, perform notifications to members, keep in safe custody the seal and letterhead of the LLC and administer them as necessary, maintain a full list of members and their contact details, maintain all the Association documents and records in a proper and safe manner, and perform other such duties as may be prescribed by the board.
   * The Treasurer shall have custody of the LLC funds, maintain complete and accurate accounts of receipts and disbursements in the LLC books using GAAP and double-entry accounting software, deposit and disburse funds as required, render an account or the financial condition of the LLC at board meetings as requested, provide financial statements, reports, information, transaction details, etc as requested by the board.
 The treasurer shall refrain from using single-entry accounting records, and shall ensure that the LLC exercises financial prudence.
+Financial prudence includes reasonable leeway in following the budget, for purposes of preserving the function and original intention of the budget.
 18. **No Contact Clause:** If a member with voting power does not respond to requests for a vote within 15 days, and has not legitimately assigned a proxy, his vote may be considered an abstention vote for the purposes of allowing a measure to pass.
 19. **Voting by Proxy:** Proxies for voting in absence must be communicated to the Secretary before the start of a meeting in order to be valid, and must be written by the member or their power of attorney.
 Proxy notifications are valid for a maximum period of 11 months.
 Proxy revocations must be communicated to the Secretary before being considered valid.
 20. **Scope of Activities:** To maintain its status as a pro forma corporation serving its members as a private club organization, the LLC shall not carry out business activities to serve the general public.
 To ensure full compliance with Mo.
 Rev. Stat. §§ 350.010 to 350.040, the LLC is required to maintain its status as a pro forma corporation or association, per Mo.
 Rev. Stat. § 350.015(7), and as a non-agricultural corporation acquiring the land for immediate use in non-farming purposes (facilitating the various activities of the members' private organization), and a non-agricultural corporation leasing land to a family farm unit or family farm corporation (the members who reside on the land who may engage in such activities), per Mo.
 Rev. Stat. § 350.015(9).